-I’m especially pleased to offer copyediting and proofreading services for scholars at all levels—undergrads, grad students, postdocs, researchers, and professors—for a wide range of academic projects:
+I’m especially pleased to offer copyediting and proofreading services for scholars at all levels—undergrads, grad students, postdocs, researchers, and faculty—for a wide range of academic projects:

 - term papers